peppelinux/debian-python-live555/README.md

      That will record 10 seconds of H264 video from the camera at 10.17.4.118, channel 1, saving it to the file out.264.

-An alternative should be:
-# this forge two files: video-H264-1 and audio-PCMU-2
+This forge two files: video-H264-1 and audio-PCMU-2 openRTSP  rtsp://admin:passwd@10.87.7.10:80
-openRTSP  rtsp://admin:passwd@10.87.7.10:80

-# and then convert it in a viewable format
+Then convert it in a viewable format
-# only video
+...only video
 ffmpeg -i video-H264-1  -acodec copy -vcodec copy -map 0:0  merged.mp4

-# video and audio
+... or video and audio
 ffmpeg -i video-H264-1 -i audio-PCMU-2 -acodec copy -vcodec copy -map 0:0 -map 1:0 merged.mp4